iamrockstarabhi/Tic-Tac-Toe/README.md

 	<li>Prints an empty 3x3 field at the beginning of the game.
 Elements of the field can contain only <code class="java">'X'</code>, <code class="java">'O'</code> and <code class="java">' '</code> symbols.</li>
 	<li>Sets the field to a specific format, i.e. field should start and end with <code class="java">---------</code>, all lines in between should start and end with <code class="java">'|'</code> symbol and everything in the middle should be separated with a single space.  </li>
 	<li>Creates a game loop where the program asks the user to enter the cell coordinates, analyzes the move for correctness and shows a field with the changes if everything is ok.</li>
-	<li>Then the user should input 2 numbers that represent the cell on which user wants to make his X or O.</li>
+	<li>Then the user should input 2 numbers that represent the cell on which user wants to make his X.</li>
 	<li>Analyze user input and show messages in the following situations:<br>
 	-<code class="java">"This cell is occupied!
 Choose another one!"</code> - if the cell is not empty;<br>
 	-<code class="java">"You should enter numbers!"</code> - if the user enters other symbols;<br>
-	-<code class="java">"Coordinates should be from 1 to 3!"</code> - if the user goes beyond the field.</li>
+	-<code class="java">"Coordinates should be from 1 to 3!"</code> - if the user goes beyond the field.<li>
 	<li> After 5 turns (including X turns and O turns), find the state in which the game is at the moment and print it.
 Possible states:</li>

 <ul>